ashtonian/technitium-configurator/README.md

 # Technitium Configurator

-A Go tool for configuring Technitium DNS Server, supporting both one-time setup and continuous configuration management (see limitations).
+A Go tool for configuring Technitium DNS Server in a declarative fashion, supporting both one-time setup and continuous configuration management (see limitations).
+Also supports updating user password, and creating/syncing a kube secret with an api token.

 ## Features